thecodingconductor/peopleBook/README.md

 # peopleBook
-An CRM for the American Orchestral Industry
+A CRM for the American Orchestral Industry

 Like any other career in any other industry, becoming an orchestral conductor relies on your ability to form a strong network of mentors, supporters, friends, and believers.